Obsessive compulsive disorder (OCD)

 - thinking "neutralising" thoughts to counter the obsessive thoughts

-- avoiding places and situations that could trigger obsessive thoughts
+- avoiding places and situations that trigger obsessive thoughts

 Despite a lot of research being done, there is no clear answer on the causes of OCD.
 The respected British mental health charity MIND says that there are three main theories:

-- Dysfunctional beliefs – when particular beliefs and thoughts get “locked in” – we can feel like they are completely true and we live our lives accordingly.
+- Dysfunctional beliefs – when particular beliefs and thoughts get “locked in” – we can feel like they are completely true and live our lives accordingly.
 If the belief is frightening, it can trigger excessive anxiety and start the OCD cycle.

+Eating a healthy diet with foods rich in tryptophan can boost serotonin levels.
 Having enough sleep is also important as those who lack sleep are more likely to have repetitive negative thoughts.

 References

 - Faravelli C. et al. Childhood stressful events, HPA axis and anxiety disorders.
-World J. Psychiatry 2, 13–25 (2012).
+World J. Psychiatry 2, 13–25 (2012)